pburkholder/decksets/2019-02-devopsdc/text.md

 ---

-# Safety Culture

-# vs.

-# Safety Climate

----

 # A sampling of safety culture measures:

 * White & Wilson: 113 questions on a 7-point scale
 * Competing Values Framework: 65 questions, 1-5 ranking
 * Team Climate Inventory: 44 items across 15 subscales
 * Ostroff Organizational Climate Survey: 94 Items
-* Zohar 2005: Only 16 questions, but
+* Zohar 2005: Only 16 questions, but:
-  * Considers safety when setting production schedule
+  * “Considers safety when setting production schedule”
-  * Quickly corrects any safety hazard
+  * “Quickly corrects any safety hazard”

 ---

 # Ron Westrum, Eastern Michigan University

 **Pathological organisations** are characterized by large amounts of fear and threat.
-People often hoard information or withhold it for political reasons, or distort it to make themselves look better.

 **Bureaucratic organisations** protect departments.
-Those in the department want to maintain their “turf,” insist on their own rules, and generally do things by the book — their book.

 **Generative organisations** focus on the mission.
-How do we accomplish our goal?
-Everything is subordinated to good performance, to doing what we are supposed to do.

 [.autoscale: true]
 The Study of Information Flow: A Personal Journey; Westrum

+^People often hoard information or withhold it for political reasons, or distort it to make themselves look better.

+^Those in the department want to maintain their “turf,” insist on their own rules, and generally do things by the book — their book.

+^ How do we accomplish our goal?
+Everything is subordinated to good performance, to doing what we are supposed to do.

 ---